chulander/chutils/README.md

 ### Version
 0.0.4

-### Utilties
+### Utility List (thus far)
-1. freeAssign: worry-free nested property assignment
+1. safeAssign: safely assign nested properties even if it does not exist
 2. de-promisify: unwraps an ES6 Promise to its nostalgic error-first callback form

 ### Installation